Jeremy Amundson, L.A.T., A.T.C.

 Wearing a mask is one way to slow the spread of infectious diseases, including COVID-19.
-Yet many people see a mask as a potential barrier to exercising, particularly when away from home.
+Yet many people see a mask as a potential barrier when attempting to exercise, particularly when away from home.

 Whether you're already comfortable wearing a mask while exercising or hesitant about exercising with a mask on, these questions can help you decide the safest way to approach staying active.